Day in Donetsk region: 1 person killed, 14 wounded as result of enemy shelling. PHOTOS

 Kramatorsk district

-In Lyman, a house, a garage, a bus and a car were damaged.
-An administrative building was damaged in Sloviansk.
-In Druzhkivka, 9 people were injured, 1 house was destroyed and 4 damaged; in Oleksiievo-Druzhkivka, 2 people were injured.
-A private house was damaged in Illinivka.
-In Kostiantynivka, 1 person was killed and 2 were wounded, 15 private houses, 7 multi-storey buildings, 3 administrative buildings, a pharmacy, 6 garages and 3 cars were damaged.
+In Lyman, a person was wounded, a shop, an outbuilding and a truck were damaged; in Yampil, 2 people were wounded and a house was damaged.
+A house was damaged in Maiaky of Sviatohirsk community.
+In Donetske of Mykolaivka community, a house was damaged; in Raihorodok, 2 people were injured.
+A hotel was damaged in Kramatorsk.
+In Novodonetske, 3 people were injured.
+A house and an outbuilding were damaged in Andriivka.
+An administrative building and 2 cars were damaged in Druzhkivka, and a person was wounded in Staroraiske.
+In Kostiantynivka, 1 person was killed and 5 were wounded, 7 multi-storey buildings, 3 private houses, a pharmacy and a hotel were damaged.

 Bakhmut district

-In Siversk, 2 houses were damaged, and a person was wounded in Riznykivka.

-In total, Russians fired 46 times at the settlements of Donetsk region over the last day.
-948 people were evacuated from the frontline, including 88 children.
+Three houses were damaged in Siversk.
+In total, the Russians fired 38 times at the settlements of Donetsk region over the last day.
+344 people were evacuated from the frontline, including 54 children.

 Please wait...